Critical Epistemology, Knowing through Gender and the Decolonial

 ———.
 La crítica a la colonialidad en ocho ensayos y una antropología por demanda.
 Prometeo Libros, Argentina, 2013.

 Suarez, Liliana y Aida Hernández (eds.).
 Descolonizando el feminismo, Teorías y prácticas desde los márgenes.
 Madrid: Cátedra, 2008.

 An extensive bibliography of Critical Epistemologies resources, broken down by sub-topic, is available here.

 This bibliography was compiled by Taylor Rogers, who is pursuing her Ph.D. in Philosophy at Northwestern.

 Taylor Rogers is a PhD student in the Department of Philosophy at Northwestern University.
 She is part of the Gender and Sexuality Studies certificate and Critical Theory cluster programs.
 She holds a BA in Philosophy and Third-World Studies from Oberlin College, and an MA in Philosophy from Indiana University.
 Her research draws from a variety of disciplines including political and social epistemology, critical race theory, gender and sexuality studies, affect theory, and aesthetics.
-She is particularly interested in the mobilization of aesthetic experience for resisting the resilience of systems based on domination and subordination.
-Her dissertation argues some kinds of aesthetic pleasure foster an interest in a social harmonizing of differences which disrupt these violent systems.
+She is particularly interested in the mobilization of aesthetic experience for resisting the emotional numbness at the heart of systems of oppression.
 As part of the project, she is creating a film funded by Northwestern’s Center for the Interdisciplinary Research in the Arts.
-The film provides direct contact with the type of aesthetic experience advocated for by the dissertation, namely, one which incentivizes the relinquishing of privilege for the sake of social belonging.

 Back to top